 \end{center}

-\caption{Synthesis of the changes in the S1 criterion due to the MTW (with a 12h, 6h, and 3h time step) for the Ulrichen station depending on the rank of the analogue. (a) Quantiles of the S1 distributions corresponding to the MTW with different time steps (24h is the conventional approach without MTW). (b) Quantiles of the relative improvements of the S1 criterion when using the MTW, compared to the conventional approach.}
+\caption{Synthesis of the changes in the S1 criterion owing to the MTW with 12-h, 6-h, and 3-h time steps for the Ulrichen station depending on the rank of the analogue. (a) Quantiles of the S1 distributions corresponding to the MTW with different time steps; 24-h is the conventional approach without MTW. (b) Quantiles of the relative improvements of the S1 criterion when using the MTW compared with the conventional approach.}

 \label{fig:changes_S1}